smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * bits is dynamic range to noise floor and sample rate is time points of a wave signal (Bits = vertical resolution, Sample rate = horizontal resolution)
 * Exclusive Mode: always use exclusive mode on DAC/AMP/SOUNDCARD (unless you have problems with capture cards or something)
 * Exclusive Mode: Uncheck on microphone multitasking (OBS/Discord/games/etc) unless you are studio recording and need less latency ect.
-* Exclusive Mode: again check for audiophile music listening or studio recording (bit‑perfect)
+* Exclusive Mode: again check for audiophile music listening or studio recording (bit‑perfect/lowest latency)
 * Exclusive Mode: think of it as switching modes: streaming mode (shared) vs listening mode (exclusive)
 * keep all audio windows/games at 100% until the last stage (DAC/AMP/soundcard software) for audiophile/bit perfect sound
 * audio path: Audio decoding → Resampling (Windows) → DAC (Hardware) → Your ears
+* surround sound can make games/movies/shows sound great
-* use surround sound > HTRF > (for games/movies/shows) and stereo is best for most music
+* stereo is best for most music
 * EQ audio: for 10band set 0/-1/-1/+1/-1/0/+1/-1/-1 for most headsets, 0,0,+1,-1,+1,0,0,+1,+1 for more bass/treble and raise 62Hz/4kHz if you need more bass/treble
 #
 * EQ voice: set your format to 1 channel* and 24bit/48kHz